Arch-Network/book/src/getting-started/compiling-helloworld.md

 ```

 ### Test
-Now that our program is successfully compiled, we can rust the corresponding test which will submit an Arch Network transaction, executing the `helloworld` program.
+Now that our program is successfully compiled, we can run the corresponding test which will submit an Arch Network transaction, executing the program.

 ```bash
 cargo test -- --nocapture